Who Should Study an M.A. in Political Science?

 How to Apply

 Applications can be submitted at any point in the calendar year.
-However students who wish to be considered for financial support for the normal Fall semester intake must apply by February 15.
-Applications received after this date will be considered, but only if space is available.
+However, students who wish to guarantee that their file is considered for financial support and entry in the next academic year must apply by February 15.
+Applications received after this date will be considered for the next academic year only if space is available.
+Otherwise, the applicants will be invited to have their file considered for the subsequent year.
+(Note: At this time, we do not anticipate further admissions for the 2013-14 academic year.)
 We prefer and recommend that all students start in September.
 Although it is possible to begin studying in the Winter semester (January) this will be considered only if circumstances warrant it.

 What You Will Need